Personal Concealment Solutions, Inc.

 Q: I have a CHL from another state that is now honored in NM.
 In my state, there's no restriction on how many concealed firearms I can carry.
 Am I limited to just one concealed firearm or can I still carry my back-up?

-A: No, you may not carry more than one concealed firearm in the state of New Mexico.
-Licensees from honored states may carry concealed firearms in New Mexico but are bound by the laws and rules [the NMAC] of the state of New Mexico, regardless of the law in your home states.
+A: You may not carry more than one concealed firearm in the state of New Mexico.
+Licensees from honored states may carry concealed firearms in New Mexico but are bound by the laws of the state of New Mexico, regardless of the law in your home states.
 It's important to review our law and Administrative Code before carrying a concealed firearm here.
 However, NM is an open carry state.
 You may carry as many handguns on your person as you wish.
-Under our law, one one may be concealed from view at any time.
+Under our law, only one may be concealed from view at any time.

 Q: I will be traveling through New Mexico in a private automobile, are there any laws that address the issue of having a gun in my automobile?